What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 What is an information security policy?

-The Cambridge Dictionary defines a policy as âa set of ideas or a plan of what to do in particular situations that has been agreed to officially by a group of people, a business organization, a government, or a political partyâ.Â
+The Cambridge Dictionary defines a policy as âa set of ideas or a plan of what to do in particular situations that has been agreed to officially by a group of people, a business organisation, a government, or a political partyâ.Â

-In the context of ISO 27001âs ISMS, an Information Security Policy is therefore a plan that defines what to do to maintain the security (i.e. confidentiality, integrity & availability) of information, which has been agreed by an organisation.Â
+In the context of ISO 27001âs ISMS, an Information Security Policy is, therefore, a plan that defines what to do to maintain the security (i.e. confidentiality, integrity & availability) of information, which has been agreed by an organisation.Â

 It generally contains the scope, objectives, a commitment to keep information in scope secure and a commitment to continuous improvement.
 It has to be formally documented, be communicated within the organisation and be available to interested parties as appropriate (e.g. to customers).